Faster MCMC for Gaussian Latent Position Network Models: New Sampling Methodology

-Therefore, by conditioning on $Z^*$ instead of $Z$, the posterior dependence of $\gamma^2$ on $\theta$ and $A$ have been removed---it depends solely on $Z^*$.
-Moreover, the prior on $\gamma^2$ is now conjugate, and can be updated via a simple Gibbs update.
+The posterior dependence of $\gamma^2$ on $\theta$ and $A$ has been eliminated and the prior on $\gamma^2$ is now conjugate, allowing for a simple Gibbs update.

-Fortunately, this re-parameterization and the corresponding Gibbs update can be easily incorporated with the updates of $Z$, $\theta$, and $\tau$ described in Sections~\ref{splitHMC}, Section~\ref{FlyMC}, and Section~\ref{tau}, respectively.
-Doing so requires just a small re-tooling of the model/notation.
-Instead of viewing the Gaussian LPM as having latent positions $Z$ with prior $Z_{\cdot \ell} \sim N(0, \Omega)$ and a two parameter link function defined in (\ref{gaussianlink}), we can re-express the Gaussian LPM with $Z^*$ taking the role of the latent positions, $\gamma^2$ being a hyperparameter of their prior $Z^*_{\cdot \ell} \sim N(0, \gamma^{-1} \Omega)$, and the edges generated according to a one parameter link function defined by
+This reparameterization and the corresponding Gibbs update is straightforward to incorporate with the other updates of $Z$, $\theta$, and $\tau$ described in Sections~\ref{splitHMC}, Section~\ref{FlyMC}, and Section~\ref{tau}, respectively.
+We simply fix the $\gamma^2$ in the link function at 1, and replace $\Omega$ with $\gamma^{-2} \Omega$ for the prior covariance in those sections.
+After performing MCMC sampling in this re-parametrized setting, one can recover the original parameterization with $\gamma^2$ in the link function by scaling the $Z$ draws.

-Because the updates of $Z$ (Section~\ref{splitHMC}), $\theta$ (Section~\ref{FlyMC}), and $\tau$ (Section~\ref{tau}) treated $\gamma^2$ as fixed, they are equally applicable after this re-parametrization---we just fix the $\gamma^2$ in the link function at 1, and have $Z^*$ play the role of $Z$ (with a new hyperparameter $\gamma^2$ on the prior).
-After performing MCMC sampling this re-parametrized setting, one can recover the original parameterization of $Z$ by simply undoing the change-of-variable transformation.

-Thus, we have now defined a full MCMC strategy for posterior computation of $Z, \tau, \gamma^2$ that also introduces and updates auxiliary FlyMC variables $\theta$.
+Sections~\ref{splitHMC}, \ref{FlyMC}, and \ref{learningK} a full MCMC strategy for posterior computation of $Z, \tau, \gamma^2$ that also introduces and updates auxiliary FlyMC variables $\theta$.
 Each sweep of the chain iterates through a split HMC update of $Z$, a Metropolis update of each $\theta$, a Gibbs update for each entry in $\tau$, and a Gibbs update of $\gamma^2$.
 Alternatively, if FlyMC is not incorporated, posterior computation of $Z$, $\tau$, and $\gamma^2$ can be performed by alternating the split HMC update of $Z$, a Metropolis update of each entry in $\tau$, then a Gibbs update of $\gamma^2$.
 For completeness, the functional form of the posterior being computed in both the split HMC and split HMC +FlyMC algorithms is outlined in Section~\ref{math} of the Appendix.